Distinguishing binary neutron star from neutron star-black hole mergers with gravitational waves: Introduction

 We present a method to distinguish between BNSs and low-mass NSBHs using their GW signals alone.
-We take advantage of the inferred radius bias that is incurred for NSBHs and the fact that NS radii are almost constant for hadronic equations of state (EoSs).
+We take advantage of the inferred radius bias that is incurred for NSBHs and the fact that \cg{the} {NS radius depends weekly on their mass} for hadronic equations of state (EoSs).
 A population of low-mass binaries of mostly BNSs and a few NSBHs will lead to inferred radii that are either approximately common (the BNSs) or outliers (the NSBHs).
 We show that BNSs and NSBHs can be identified within such a mixed population based on their inferred radii with high confidence, allowing us to estimate the rate of low-mass NSBHs and achieve an unbiased measurement of NS radii.